Statistical Critique 1

 Figure 1: Options when left clicking on NYT visualization – select “Save Image As…” to save it to your computer

-For the visualization from your research article, you may need to take screenshot of the page and crop it to only include the image.
+For the visualization from your chosen research article, you may need to take screenshot of the page and crop it to only include the image.

 1.2 Submission